fastly/compute-js-opentelemetry/src/auto-instrumentations-compute-js/README.md

-# OpenTelemetry Meta Package for Compute@Edge JavaScript
+# OpenTelemetry Meta Package for JavaScript on Fastly Compute

-Provides a simple way to initialize multiple Compute@Edge JavaScript instrumentations.
+Provides a simple way to initialize multiple Fastly Compute instrumentations.

 ## Installation